 3. Get registered

-Find out how the campus events and campus interviews are managed on your campus, then get registered.
+Find out how the campus events, job fairs and campus interviews are managed on your campus, then get registered.
 It may be through the Career Services office or through your major.
-You typically will need to have your completed resume in hand, which you should have already completed in the prior step.
+You typically will need to have your completed resume in hand, which you should have already accomplished in the prior step.
 Make sure you are registered to receive all of the notifications for upcoming campus events and interviews.

 4. Mock interview